avishith/avishith/README.md

 - 🌱 I’m currently learning Python and nodejs
 - 👯 I’m looking to collaborate on open source

-- 💬 Ask me about Python , HTML , CSS
+- 💬 Ask me about Python
 - 📫 How to reach me: insta @avishithpm